hoon-school/template-rhonda/README.md

 2. Clone this repo into the same directory as the fakeship, then copy the contents of `src/` into `zod/base/`.
 3. Develop either in `zod/base/` or in this repo folder directly.
 It's probably a bit easier to develop in the fakeship and copy back here frequently.

+Caveat:  The `.gitkeep` files should be removed once you have something in that directory, as Clay won't have a mark for them.

 ## Creating a Repository

 1. Log in to GitHub.